kpstsp/Heroman-t-project/README.md

 # Heroman project

-A task management and gamification application inspired by the Heroman project concept.
+A task management and gamification application:
+     the Heroman project.

 ## Features